openshift-kni/eco-gotests/README.md

   2. The variable can simply be exported in the shell where you run your automation.
   3. The go file you work on has to be in a directory under github.com/openshift-kni/eco-gotests/tests/ directory for being able to import inittools.
   4. Importing inittool also intializes the apiclient and it's available via "APIClient" variable.

+* Collect logs from cluster with reporter

+We use k8reporter library for collecting resource from cluster in case of test failure.
+In order to enable k8reporter the following needs to be done:

+1. Export DUMP_FAILED_TESTS and set it to true.
+Use example below
+> export DUMP_FAILED_TESTS=true

+2. Specify absolute path for logs directory like it appears below.
+By default /tmp/reports directory is used.
+> export REPORTS_DUMP_DIR=/tmp/logs_directory

 <!-- TODO Update this section with optional env vars for each test suite -->